MyGet/MyGetDocs/Docs.Site/Docs/Walkthrough/Getting-Started-with-Ruby-Gems.markdown

     $ gem install <gem_name> --source https://<username>:<password>@<your_myget_domain>/F/<your-feed-name>/geminstall/

-or you can use your **api key** of your feed like this:
+or you can use the **api key** for your feed like this:

     $ gem install <gem_name> --source https://<your_myget_domain>/F/<your_feed_name>/auth/<your_api_key>/geminstall/

-For your convenience, we recommend configuring MyGet as a `source` in your **rubygems** tool.
+For your convenience, we recommend configuring MyGet as a `source` in your **rubygems** tool, so that rubygems always looks to MyGet when installing gems.
 You can set rubygems to authenticate with MyGet using a username/password or API key.

 **Configuring rubygems to install from MyGet with a Username/Password:**